 Learning support specialist services

-In 2017 the Ministry aligned the previous 16 Special Education Districts with the 10 regions of Education, each with a Director of Education.
-The ten areas can be viewed here.
+In 2017 the Ministry aligned the previous 16 Special Education Districts with the ten regions of Education, each with a Director of Education.

-The 10 regions include the positions of: Principal Adviser, Manager(s) of Learning Support, Performance and Quality Leads and Practice and Implementation Advisors.
+The ten regions include the positions of Principal Adviser, Manager(s) of Learning Support, Performance and Quality Leads, and Practice and Implementation Advisors.

 Collaboration with Ministry staff

-The quality of learning support provision to students, schools/kura, clusters, and Kāhui Ako relies on the establishment and maintenance of respectful working relationships.
+The quality of learning support provision to students, schools, kura, clusters, and Kāhui Ako relies on the establishment and maintenance of respectful working relationships.

 - RTLB Cluster Managers, Ministry Service Managers, Learning Support Facilitators.

 - establish and maintain one system of learning support access and provision

 - solve problems.